-If the nature of your business is such that it is impossible to arrange work from home in accordance with The Decree on Organization of Work of Employers During the State of Emergency, you are obliged to provide all additional necessary measures related to the health and safety of your employees.
+During the state of emergency in Serbia, the Decree on Organization of Work of Employers During the State of Emergency was passed, which recommends all employers organize work from home.
+However, by their nature, that is not possible in every type of work, in those situations the employers were required to implement additional necessary measures in order to protect the health of their employees.
 In our blog COVID-19 and Employers: Didn’t Like Work From Home?
 Better Start… we wrote about the organization of work if the work from home is not an option for you.

-In this blog, we will look into the particular measures and the consequences if you fail to implement them.
+In this blog, we will look at the specific measures that need to be implemented given the duration of the pandemic, as well as the consequences that may occur if you fail to execute them.

-First of all, you are obliged to provide your employees with adequate resources for work, as well as the resources and equipment for personal protection.
+Primarily, you have an obligation to provide your employees with adequate means of work/resources, as well as the resources and equipment for personal protection.

-Particularly, that means you can’t oblige your employees to obtain the protective equipment on their own during the state of emergency.
+Therefore, you cannot obligate your employees to obtain the protective equipment on their own.

 If there is a risk of infection among multiple employees, you are in a legal obligation to hinder the spread of the virus, by organizing remote work or shift work, in order to reduce the number of employees on the business premises of the employer.
 If this kind of work organization is not possible in your case, you are obliged to suspend the work.

-To be specific, as an employer, you have a duty to stop every work that may represent a potential danger for your employee’s life or health.
-Therefore, if you cannot compel with that duty, the only remaining possibility for you is to suspend the work.
+It should also be noted that, as an employer, you have a duty to stop every work that may represent a potential danger to your employee’s life or health.
+So, if you cannot compel with that duty, the only remaining possibility for you is to suspend the work.

 In case there are no implemented such safety measures as described, an employee has the indisputable right to refuse to work, and it would be unlawful to terminate the employment act on that basis.

-If you fail to implement all the necessary work protection measures and thus breach the provisions of the Occupational Safety and Health Law, you will face the penalties in the amount of RSD 800,000 up to RSD 1,000,000 – for a legal entity, RSD 400,000 up to RSD 500,000 for an entrepreneur, or from RSD 40,000 up to RSD 50,000 for a director, i.e. another representative of the employer.
+If you fail to implement all the necessary work protection measures and thus breach the provisions of the LOHS, you are at risk of facing the penalties in the amount of RSD 800,000 up to RSD 1,000,000 – for a legal entity, RSD 400,000 up to RSD 500,000 for an entrepreneur, or from RSD 40,000 up to RSD 50,000 for a director, i.e. another representative of the employer.